Silent0Wings/RayCast-Renderer/README.md

 - Scene Complexity: Performance drops with many triangles.
 - Basic Output: Limited to simple color-based rendering or primitive texture projection.

+## Future Implementations

+This project is actively being developed, and several exciting features are planned for future releases:

+**Stereoscopic Rendering:** Implementing stereoscopic rendering with proper depth handling to create 3D images.
+**Projection Enhancements:** Expanding projection capabilities beyond the current orthographic projection to include perspective and panoramic projections.
+This will allow for more realistic and immersive rendering.
+**Polygon Support:** Moving beyond triangle-only support to enable rendering of arbitrary polygons, providing greater flexibility and efficiency.
+**360 Image Capture:**  Exploring the possibility of integrating 360-degree image capture functionality.

 ## License

 This project is a personal project for educational purposes.